More about Data Privacy Regulations

 A privacy-by-default approach to data storage will help your organization stay ahead of the game, ensuring you have the technical and operational measures in place to comply with these and more data privacy regulations to come.

-The financial penalties for infringements are substantial.
-But, more importantly, consumers care about their data.
-So the costs to your enterprise in terms of loss of trust and loss of business could be considerably higher.
-In these cases, Cloud Volumes ONTAP can provide your company with technology that will help reduce those costs and make sure your data—and your customer’s data—is protected.
+The financial penalties for infringements are substantial, but, more importantly, consumers care about their data.
+The costs to your enterprise in terms of loss of trust and loss of business could be considerably higher.
+In these cases, NetApp can provide your company with technology that will help reduce those costs and make sure your data—and your customer’s data—is protected.

-If you're already using NetApp Cloud Volumes ONTAP, there is a great new resource that will help you track, map, and identify sensitive private data in your storage systems through the help of a powerful AI technology: It’s called NetApp Cloud Compliance.
+One new way NetApp is making this possible is with a great new resource that will help you track, map, and identify sensitive private data in your storage systems through the help of a powerful AI technology: It’s called NetApp Cloud Compliance.

-Cloud Compliance is fully integrated into Cloud volumes ONTAP deployments, and can scan all of your data to provide you with subject data reports automatically, send you alerts about potential violations in real time, and more.
+Cloud Compliance is the new data mapping and reporting tool for use with Cloud volumes ONTAP, Azure NetApp Files, or natively with Amazon S3 buckets.
+It allows users to scan all of the data in their cloud repository to provide accurate subject data reports automatically, send you alerts about potential violations in real time, and more.

-Get an early access preview of Cloud Compliance here, or find out more about how AI can automatically map private data to help you comply with privacy regulations in this free guidebook.
+Find out more about the technology behind Cloud Compliance and how AI can automatically map private data to help you comply with privacy regulations in this free guidebook.